Key Points

 The time to process an object is the actual time it is being worked on, whether the work is value- or non-value-added.
 The total of your processing time plus the time waiting and doing other non-processing activities will be the time it takes from start to end of any object that goes through your process.

-You should strive to reduce your process time so you can deliver products and services faster to your customer while still maintaining high quality of both.
+You should strive to reduce your process time so you can deliver products and services faster to your customers while still maintaining high quality.